Sensory illusions in aviation: Autokinesis

-Planets or stars in the night sky can often cause the illusion to occur.
-Often these bright stars or planets have been mistaken for landing lights of oncoming aircraft, satellites, or even UFOs.
+Planets or stars in the night sky often cause the illusion, having been mistaken for landing lights of oncoming aircraft, satellites, or even UFOs.
 An example of a star that commonly causes this illusion is Sirius, which is the brightest star in the night sky and in winter appears over the entire continental United States at one to three fist-widths above the horizon.
 At dusk, the planet Venus can cause this illusion to occur and many pilots have mistaken it as lights coming from other aircraft.

 False visual reference

 False visual reference illusions may cause the pilot to orient the aircraft in relation to a false horizon; these illusions can be caused by flying over a banked cloud, night flying over featureless terrain with ground lights that are indistinguishable from a dark sky with stars, or night flying over a featureless terrain with a clearly defined pattern of ground lights and a dark, starless sky.